 Artificial Intelligence and machine learning receive a lot of media attention.
 But for as bright as that spotlight is, humans still don’t quite get AI.
 And little of that media attention highlights how far these buzzwords must advance before they are even capable of performing most human tasks—and “taking” jobs.
 AI and machine learning will undoubtedly become increasingly interwoven with humans’ day-to-day lives, but it’s still unclear as to what degree, and when.

 No matter where your global expansion leads, it will likely become more reliant on new AI applications.
 But the uncertainty surrounding AI does not have to negatively influence your expansion plans.
 Velocity Global has helped hundreds of organizations reach their international growth goals in times of political and economic uncertainty, and we can help your business do the same.
-Our International PEO (Professional Employer Organization) solution can have you operating in virtually any country in as few as 48 hours—without setting up an entity.
+Our global Employer of Record solution can have you operating in virtually any country in as few as 48 hours—without setting up an entity.

 Ready to make it happen?
 Let’s talk.